-Name a Work Situation where you Made a Mistake
+2. Name a Work Situation Where You Made a Mistake

-Again, this question isn’t designed to catch you out.
+Again, this nursing interview question isn’t designed to catch you out.
 Rather it’s an opportunity for you to demonstrate your capacity to learn.
-It also provides the hiring manager with an idea of your attitude and approach to work-based challenges.
+It also provides the nurse hiring manager with an idea of your attitude and approach to work-based challenges.

-The important thing to do with this question is to focus on the positive.
+The important thing to do with these NHS nurse interview questions is to focus on the positive.
 Whatever example you choose, highlight what you did wrong but emphasise what you learned.
-And, where possible provide a brief example of a subsequent occasion that you handled correctly.
+Also, where possible provide a brief example of a subsequent occasion that you handled correctly.

-Name a National Healthcare Initiative you feel Passionate about
+3. Name a National Healthcare Initiative You Feel Passionate About

-This question has got less to do with the initiative and more to do with demonstrating your level of commitment to your career and the healthcare industry.
+This nursing interview question has got less to do with the initiative and more to do with demonstrating your level of commitment to your career and the healthcare industry.

 Because the NHS operates a value-based recruitment policy, cultural fit is more important than ever.
-So ensuring that your personal values (genuinely) align with the those of the NHS is a good idea.
+So, ensuring that your personal values (genuinely) align with those of the NHS is a good idea.

-What do you Understand by the Term ‘Diversity at Work’?
+4. What Do You Understand by The Term ‘Diversity at Work’?

-This question can seem simple but diversity at work has a lot of layers to it.
+This nursing interview question can seem simple but diversity at work has a lot of layers to it.
 Your interviewer is looking for a deeper understanding than ‘treating everyone the same’ or ‘don’t discriminate’.

 They will also want to know that you will treat all your colleagues and patients with dignity and respect.
 Examples of how you’ve demonstrated an awareness of diversity would help you here.